ashutosh29698/React-TicTacToe/README.md

 1. **App**
    - Acts as parent component which holds the main logic
 2. **Icon**
-   - used for rendering the icons based on the name property passed by parent ie App component
+   - Used for rendering the icons based on the name property passed by parent ie App component
 ---